It’s Gum Disease Awareness Month in St. Peter!

 Meet the Dentist

 Dr. Jenny Miller takes pride in building lasting relationships with her new patients to give them personalized care.
 She understands the connection between your gums and your overall health, which is why she wants you to know more information about gum disease.
-She currently practices at Valley View Dental, and she can be contacted through her website or by phone at (507) 934-3332 for any questions.
+She currently practices at Valley View Dental, and she can be contacted through this website or by phone at (507) 934-3332 for any questions.